 Hi, I’m Emily.
 I’m a former magazine journalist who now works as a writer, copywriter and communications consultant—sometimes for NGOs, other times as a freelancer.
-Originally from Brisbane, Australia, I have been on the road since 2015.
+Originally from Brisbane, Australia, I have been living, working and travelling abroad since 2015.

 In 2016, we had a change of pace and spent the year living in Phnom Penh, Cambodia, while I worked for a local NGO in public health.
 I got the chance to travel extensively through the country, cementing my love for Southeast Asia.
 In 2017, I spent another three months freelancing while travelling through the Caucasus—Georgia, Armenia and Azerbaijan.
 We both fell hard for this part of the world and I can’t wait to be back there again.

 In August 2017, we relocated again—this time to Hanoi, Vietnam, where I took up a job with a government agency working on women’s empowerment.

 Everyone has their own motivations (and justifications) for why they travel.
 Four years of travelling and living in Southeast Asia has changed me as a person in more ways than I ever could have imagined.
 So to have my reasons for committing to long-term travel changed considerably.